ahitech/VolumeChanger/README.md

    - 2019-Jun-28 Initial release, "Volume Up" and "Volume Down" are working.
    - 2019-Jul-20 Adding full support for "Mute".
    - 2019-Dec-10 Added support for "Search" key (2 different scancodes).
+   - 2019-Dec-12 Added support for "Web browser" key.
+Removed one of the "Search key" scancodes.
+(It's recommended to remove ~/config/settings/VolumeChanger.txt file before using this update to purge the removed 2nd scancode).

 ### ToDo list:
    - [x] Add support for the "Mute" key (highest priority).
    - [ ] Create a package and distribute the add-on through HaikuDepot.
-   - [ ] Add support for other multimedia keys.
+   - [x] Add support for other multimedia keys.
    - [ ] Create a preferences applet for modifying scancodes and assigning actions to the keys which are not supported by the Shortcuts program.